 We’ve put together a completely vegan version so you can try it at home!

 Where to eat

-Food is everywhere in Malaysia and even in the most remote of places you’ll still find a variety of places to pick from.
+Food is everywhere in Malaysia, so whether you’re doing a city tour of Penang or exploring the remote highlands from Ipoh, you’ll still find a variety of places to pick from.
 Because of the different cultural foods if there’s something in particular you’re after then you need to look in the right places.